kcbutler456/sar-cluster-analysis/README.md

 This project seeks to identify natural clusters in the public SAR filing data located on the Financial Crimes Enforcement Network (FinCEN) government website.
 This data includes aggregated totals of SARs filed by month, year, industry type, suspicious activity, state, instrument type, relationship, and regulator.
 As a result of the project, I'm hoping to identify specific groups or patterns in the data that highlight not only interesting criminal behavior but also potentially identify interesting SAR filing behavior.

 This is an unsupervised machine learning task which will utilize k-means and hierarchical clustering algorithms and compare the results.
 Suspicious activity categories including cyber event, gaming activities, identification documentation, money laundering, mortgage fraud, terrorist financing, and structuring will be used to cluster states across the nation (excluding territories).
-Due to the volume of the data and in an effort to maximize insight, this analysis will be limited to SAR activity filed in depository institutions and their deposit accounts in 2020.
+Due to the volume of the data and to maximize insight, this analysis will be limited to SAR activity filed in depository institutions and their deposit accounts in 2020.
 Therefore, the research question breaks down to, "what states exhibit similar suspicious activity for depository institutions in deposit accounts for 2020?".

 ## Tools and Resources